This is our B moment. Our moment to be still…to be fed by the Word of God…to be grateful.

 God knew all of us before we were even in the womb; in fact, he knows every hair on the head of every person.
 Therefore, he certainly knows the exact spiritual deposit that we make every day when we improve the lives of others.

-The same way that God responded to Rebecca’s goodness is the same way He will respond to ours, so let us cling to these words: “Give, and it will be given to you.
+The same way that God responded to Rebekah’s goodness is the same way He will respond to ours, so let us cling to these words: “Give, and it will be given to you.
 Good measure, pressed down, shaken together, running over, will be put into your lap.”
 Luke 6:38 (ESV)

 Please share this reflection as others desire to be inspired.